6 Back-end API

 outjson

-This is a JSON object which will contain all of the results sent back to the front-end.
+This is a JSON object that will contain all of the results sent back to the front-end.
 Whatever is put in this object gets sent back to the front-end.

 db